XingFramework/xing-book/workflow_fe.md

 ###<a name="states"></a>States

 States are mildly analogous to routes in the backend.
+According to  [ui-router](#https://github.com/angular-ui/ui-router/wiki):
+* A state corresponds to a "place" in the application in terms of the overall UI and navigation.
+* A state describes (via the controller / template / view properties) what the UI looks like and does at that place.
+* States often have things in common, and the primary way of factoring out these commonalities in this model is via the state hierarchy, i.e. parent/child states aka nested states.

 It's in the States that we set up our user urls and make resources available to the component.

 Firstly, we're going to need tests!
 You can learn more about testing in Jasmine [here](http://jasmine.github.io/2.0/introduction.html).